nsoft/jesterj/code/examples/shakespeare/README.md

 ```

-If you edit or add files the changes will be re-indexed.
+If you edit or add files the changes will be re-indexed automatically.
 Happy Searching!